 Subscribe to Security and News announcements

-In the works: dozens of new apps, high-security deterministic builds, clustering, multi-app installations, better backups...
+In the works: new apps, multi-app installations, clustering, better backups...

 Run from browser:

 - Base Operating System: Debian GNU/Linux 8 (Jessie).